Learning Freely in Bunbury

 12-15 years Middle Years 7, 8, 9 Maturing knowledge.
 Interest-led: Start introducing structured programmes and full semester-long or year-long courses.
 Interest-led learning, Project-based learning, Mentor/Tutoring, Structured Learning, part-time work

-15+ years Senior High/Tertiary study 10, 11, 12; Cert II-IV, Diploma, Uni Choose further study pathway, or enter workforce.
-Pathway: TAFE, Senior School, Uni, or high-ability homeschool programmes
+15+ years Senior High/Tertiary study 10, 11, 12; Cert II to IV, Diploma, Uni Choose further study pathway, or enter workforce.
+Academic Pathway: TAFE, Senior School, Uni, or high-ability homeschool programmes.
+Apprenticeships or work.